lwade/euca-wiki/Using-PHP-with-Eucalyptus.md

 * A running Eucalyptus cloud, with user credentials (This guide was tested on Eucalyptus 3.1.2)
 * git revision control tool installed

-## Amazon PHP SDK
+## AWS SDK for PHP

-The Amazon PHP SDK (http://aws.amazon.com/sdkforphp/) provides a great tool kit for interacting with the Amazon Web Services API's, including EC2 and S3, which we can re-use in Eucalyptus.
+The AWS SDK for PHP (http://aws.amazon.com/sdkforphp/) provides a great tool kit for interacting with the Amazon Web Services APIs, including EC2 and S3, which we can re-use in Eucalyptus.

 **The SDK has not been fully validated on Eucalyptus and is not supported by Eucalyptus Systems but it does seem to work without modification, your mileage may vary.**